Embedding Self-Correction as an Inherent Ability in Large Language Models for Enhanced Mathematical Reasoning: Method

 \subsubsection{CoSC Foundational Learning}

 Existing mathematical reasoning datasets, such as chain-of-thoughts (CoT) \citep{wei2022chain} and program-of-thoughts (PoT) \citep{chen2022program}, primarily contain single-round annotations without multi-round, self-correction solutions for the reasoning process.
 This makes it challenging to fine-tune models to inherently possess self-correction capabilities.
 To address this issue, we utilize GPT-4 ($\mathcal{G}$) and a few-shot approach to annotate questions from publicly available mathematical datasets, including MATH \citep{hendrycks2021measuring} and GSM8K \citep{cobbe2021training}, to generate seeding data with our Chain of Self-Correction (CoSC) mechanism.
-Table \ref{tab:data} compares our seeding data of CoSC with recently proposed mathematical reasoning datasets.
 Detailed instructions and example cases of our CoSC can be found in Appendix \ref{app: Prompt for our CoSC} and Appendix \ref{app: Case of our CoSC on MATH and GSM8K Testing Sets}.

 Given a mathematical question $q$, the few-shot prompt used to call GPT-4 is defined as $\wp$.
 The corresponding trajectory, denoted as $\tau$, is generated through the following process.
 Firstly, we feed both the few-shot prompt $\wp$ and the question $q$ into GPT-4, which then generates a Python function code $p$ to solve the question $q$.
 It can be represented as: